khanson679/kilobyteofhelium.net/posts/2022/reflections-on-personality.md

 Orderliness includes the "neat and organized" part.
 Orderly people notice things that are dirty, cluttered, or just wrong, and want to fix them.
-The way this works is by threshold sensitivity -- a person scoring at level X for orderliness will notice and be bothered by things that for a person at level X+1 simply do not register at all.
+The way this works is by threshold sensitivity -- a person scoring at level X for orderliness will notice and be bothered by things that for a person at level X+1 simply do not register.
 Orderliness is also associated with disgust sensitivity, the main negative emotion that does not correlate with neuroticism.

 Industriousness is the "hard-working" part.